 When we are in the service of our fellow beings, we are only in the service of God.

 Service is not something we endure, but is the very fiber of which life in the Celestial Kingdom is made.

-“Holiness to the Lord” was the theme of the early Saints, being found on sacrament cups and plates, on banners, signs of businesses.
+“Holiness to the Lord” was the theme of the early Saints, being found on sacrament cups and plates, on banners, signs of businesses, even printing on flags on occasion.
 These artifacts of the early Saints remind us how pervasive the message of God’s holiness can be.
 And if we surround ourselves in God’s view of our lives, He will help us see what we can do to be where He is, and how we can serve those around us.

 Take time to be holy.
 Take time to be with Jesus and seek his likeness.